Thomas J. Hutchison III Sells 10,000 Shares of Hersha Hospitality Trust (HT) Stock

-Hersha Hospitality Trust (NYSE:HT) Director Thomas J. Hutchison III sold 10,000 shares of the firm’s stock in a transaction dated Thursday, December 27th.
+Hersha Hospitality Trust (NYSE:HT) Director Thomas J. Hutchison III sold 10,000 shares of Hersha Hospitality Trust stock in a transaction that occurred on Friday, December 27th.
 The stock was sold at an average price of $16.94, for a total value of $169,400.00.
-Following the completion of the sale, the director now directly owns 75,510 shares in the company, valued at $1,279,139.40.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Following the completion of the transaction, the director now owns 75,510 shares of the company’s stock, valued at approximately $1,279,139.40.
+The sale was disclosed in a document filed with the SEC, which is available at this link.

-Hersha Hospitality Trust (NYSE:HT) last released its quarterly earnings data on Tuesday, October 23rd.
-The real estate investment trust reported ($0.09) EPS for the quarter, missing analysts’ consensus estimates of ($0.06) by ($0.03).
-The firm had revenue of $127.88 million during the quarter, compared to the consensus estimate of $134.82 million.
-Research analysts anticipate that Hersha Hospitality Trust will post 1.92 EPS for the current year.
+Hersha Hospitality Trust (NYSE:HT) last announced its earnings results on Tuesday, October 23rd.
+The real estate investment trust reported ($0.09) earnings per share for the quarter, missing the consensus estimate of ($0.06) by ($0.03).
+The business had revenue of $127.88 million during the quarter, compared to analysts’ expectations of $134.82 million.
+On average, research analysts forecast that Hersha Hospitality Trust will post 1.92 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, January 15th.
-Stockholders of record on Saturday, January 5th will be issued a $0.28 dividend.
+The firm also recently announced a quarterly dividend, which will be paid on Tuesday, January 15th.
+Shareholders of record on Saturday, January 5th will be paid a dividend of $0.28 per share.
+This represents a $1.12 annualized dividend and a yield of 6.58%.
 The ex-dividend date of this dividend is Thursday, January 3rd.
-This represents a $1.12 dividend on an annualized basis and a dividend yield of 6.39%.
-Hersha Hospitality Trust’s dividend payout ratio (DPR) is 51.85%.
+Hersha Hospitality Trust’s payout ratio is currently 51.85%.

+A number of institutional investors have recently made changes to their positions in HT.
+Aperio Group LLC acquired a new position in shares of Hersha Hospitality Trust during the 2nd quarter valued at $382,000.
+SG Americas Securities LLC increased its position in shares of Hersha Hospitality Trust by 459.7% during the 2nd quarter.
+SG Americas Securities LLC now owns 35,191 shares of the real estate investment trust’s stock valued at $755,000 after purchasing an additional 28,904 shares during the period.
+Russell Investments Group Ltd. increased its position in shares of Hersha Hospitality Trust by 129.2% during the 2nd quarter.
+Russell Investments Group Ltd. now owns 94,509 shares of the real estate investment trust’s stock valued at $2,027,000 after purchasing an additional 53,275 shares during the period.
+Schwab Charles Investment Management Inc. increased its position in shares of Hersha Hospitality Trust by 5.2% during the 2nd quarter.
+Schwab Charles Investment Management Inc. now owns 605,298 shares of the real estate investment trust’s stock valued at $12,984,000 after purchasing an additional 30,169 shares during the period.
+Finally, Chicago Equity Partners LLC acquired a new position in shares of Hersha Hospitality Trust during the 2nd quarter valued at $266,000.
+95.80% of the stock is currently owned by hedge funds and other institutional investors.

-HT has been the topic of a number of research analyst reports.
-Janney Montgomery Scott raised Hersha Hospitality Trust from a “neutral” rating to a “buy” rating in a research note on Thursday, December 20th.
-Zacks Investment Research lowered Hersha Hospitality Trust from a “strong-buy” rating to a “hold” rating in a research note on Tuesday, October 23rd.
-Wells Fargo & Co lowered Hersha Hospitality Trust from a “market perform” rating to an “underperform” rating and decreased their price target for the stock from $17.50 to $16.75 in a research note on Monday, December 10th.
-ValuEngine downgraded Hersha Hospitality Trust from a “hold” rating to a “sell” rating in a report on Wednesday, October 24th.
-Finally, Deutsche Bank set a $19.00 price objective on Hersha Hospitality Trust and gave the stock a “hold” rating in a report on Thursday, October 25th.
-Two analysts have rated the stock with a sell rating, eight have issued a hold rating and two have assigned a buy rating to the stock.
-The company has a consensus rating of “Hold” and an average price target of $21.08.
+Several brokerages recently issued reports on HT.
+Zacks Investment Research raised Hersha Hospitality Trust from a “sell” rating to a “hold” rating in a report on Tuesday, October 30th.
+ValuEngine raised Hersha Hospitality Trust from a “sell” rating to a “hold” rating in a report on Wednesday.
+Deutsche Bank set a $19.00 price target on Hersha Hospitality Trust and gave the stock a “hold” rating in a report on Thursday, October 25th.
+Wells Fargo & Co downgraded Hersha Hospitality Trust from a “market perform” rating to an “underperform” rating and cut their price target for the stock from $17.50 to $16.75 in a report on Monday, December 10th.
+Finally, Janney Montgomery Scott raised Hersha Hospitality Trust from a “neutral” rating to a “buy” rating in a report on Thursday, December 20th.
+Two research analysts have rated the stock with a sell rating, eight have given a hold rating and two have issued a buy rating to the stock.
+Hersha Hospitality Trust has an average rating of “Hold” and a consensus price target of $21.08.

-Institutional investors have recently added to or reduced their stakes in the company.
-Tower Research Capital LLC TRC purchased a new position in shares of Hersha Hospitality Trust in the 2nd quarter worth about $151,000.
-Commonwealth Bank of Australia raised its holdings in shares of Hersha Hospitality Trust by 72.2% during the 2nd quarter.
-Commonwealth Bank of Australia now owns 7,920 shares of the real estate investment trust’s stock valued at $169,000 after buying an additional 3,320 shares during the period.
-6 Meridian purchased a new stake in shares of Hersha Hospitality Trust during the 2nd quarter valued at about $202,000.
-AQR Capital Management LLC purchased a new stake in shares of Hersha Hospitality Trust during the 3rd quarter valued at about $203,000.
-Finally, United Services Automobile Association purchased a new stake in shares of Hersha Hospitality Trust during the 2nd quarter valued at about $253,000.
-Institutional investors own 95.80% of the company’s stock.

-ILLEGAL ACTIVITY NOTICE: This report was first published by Macon Daily and is owned by of Macon Daily.
-If you are viewing this report on another website, it was illegally stolen and republished in violation of U.S. and international copyright and trademark laws.
-The legal version of this report can be accessed at https://macondaily.com/2018/12/31/thomas-j-hutchison-iii-sells-10000-shares-of-hersha-hospitality-trust-ht-stock.html.

 Hersha Hospitality Trust Company Profile